 MCTA was established on June 3, 1983, by agreement between the Mahoning County Board of County Commissioners and the Columbiana County Board of County Commissioners in order to administer the Federal Job Training Partnership Act (JTPA) for the two counties.
 The agreement was amended on January 25, 2000, in order for MCTA to administer the funding from the Federal Workforce Investment Act (WIA), which replaced the Job Training Partnership Act (JTPA).
+With the replacement of the Workforce Investment Act (WIA) with the Workforce Innovation and Opportunities Act (WIOA) in 2015, the agreement has been amended again.

 How We Work